 By PAHA Historian Steve Staiger and PAHA Board member Leslie Mills

-The first case of the virus in San Francisco was report on Sept 4, 1918, and within three weeks the entire Bay Area was in the midst of an epidemic.
-Patients began to fill the infirmary at Camp Fremont (the army’s training camp in Menlo Park), then Palo Alto’s Peninsula Hospital, and Stanford campus Isolation Hospital.
+The first case of the virus in San Francisco was reported on September 4, 1918, and within three weeks, the entire Bay Area was in the midst of an epidemic.
+Patients began to fill the infirmary at Camp Fremont (the army’s training camp in Menlo Park), then Palo Alto’s Peninsula Hospital, and Stanford’s Isolation Hospital.
 At Stanford campus, those affected were said to be promptly isolated and hospitalized and had lower percent mortality than elsewhere.
 Between 1918 and 1919, the last year of World War I, the Spanish Flu killed an estimated 50 million people, or 3 to 5% of the world’s population.
-The war killed around 16 million.
+The war killed around 16 million people.

 As with all local history organizations, the archives will continue to document the current coronavirus pandemic and its effect on Palo Altans.

-Newsletter of the Palo Alto Historical Association the May 2020 Volume 43, No 7
+Originally printed in the May 2020 newsletter of the Palo Alto Historical Association, Volume 43, No 7